mg4u/udacity-cloud-c03/README.md

 ### Continuous Integration / Continuous Development:
 - Travis CI is setup to monitor for updates to any branches and will automatically build and deploy the Docker containers.
-- For this to work the DOCKER_PASSWORD and DOCKER_USERNAME environment variables had to be set in Travis CI. <a href='https://docs.travis-ci.com/user/docker/'> Has instructions for this</a>
+- For this to work the DOCKER_PASSWORD and DOCKER_USERNAME environment variables had to be set in Travis CI. <a href='https://docs.travis-ci.com/user/docker/'> Instructions for setting this up</a>